[Minor revision–posted 3/28/18 (replaces 5/7/13 edition)]

 5. Reporting Policy

-Texas Tech, through the vice provost for undergraduate education, will file all required forms and report the training to the Texas Department of State Health Services, as required by state law, if the camp director and the camp employee have completed the training and reporting requirements in a timely manner as directed by this OP.
+Texas Tech, through the University Counsel, will file all required forms and report the training to the Texas Department of State Health Services, as required by state law, if the camp director and the camp employee have completed the training and reporting requirements in a timely manner as directed by this OP.

 6. Non-Texas Tech Camps